 - agree to permit us and third parties acting for us to inspect their facilities, records and practices to audit their business for the purposes of ensuring that they comply with these obligations and that there is no use of forced labour; and

-- we will review statements published by our suppliers on the use of forced labour (as they become available) to ensure that they in turn are taking what appears to us to be appropriate steps; and
+- we shall review statements published by our suppliers on the use of forced labour to ensure that they in turn are taking what appears to us to be appropriate steps.

 Chairman of the Board of Directors